Irish roses—wild or not—are the focus of this edition of Covers of the Week. St. Patrick’s Day is coming up soon, so Erin go Bragh!

 Theme: Irish Roses

-Because St. Patrick’s Day is quickly approaching, we thought displaying romances with Irish Rose covers would be fitting.
+Because St. Patrick’s Day is quickly approaching, we thought romances with Irish Rose in the titles would suit Covers of the Week #93.

-Originally native to North Africa and the Canary Islands, the rosette succulent forms branches that grow little bushes of bright yellow blossoms with star-shaped petals, which soon dies after the flowers bloom.
+Originally native to North Africa and the Canary Islands, the rosette succulent forms branches that grow little bushes of bright yellow blossoms with star-shaped petals, which soon die after the flowers bloom.

 As for the wild Irish rose, Ireland is home to a wide variety of these floral beauties, including many hybrid forms.
-Each county boasts that their native–and naturalized–roses that climb hedgerows, hug rocky shores, or dot sandy land, are the most stunning to be found.
+Each county boasts that its native—and naturalized—roses, which climb hedgerows, hug rocky shores, or dot sandy ground, are the most stunning to encounter.

 “My Wild Irish Rose… the sweetest flower that grows…”